· Originally published March 4, 2024

 Popular national parks with reservation systems of some kind include Yosemite, Yellowstone, Zion, Rocky Mountain, Glacier, Arches, Acadia, Denali, and more.

-Want Less Crowds?
+Want Smaller Crowds?
 Try a National Forest!

 Try visiting a national forest while you’re on your trip to avoid the crowds.
 There are 155 national forests in America, many of which are equally as beautiful as the national parks they neighbor and only see a fraction of the visitors.

-For example, try the Flathead National Forest next to Glacier National Park, the Bridger-Teton next to Grand Teton, and the Dixie which borders nearly all of the Utah National Parks.
+For example, try the Flathead National Forest next to Glacier National Park, the Bridger-Teton next to Grand Teton, and the Dixie, which borders nearly all of the Utah National Parks.

 Practice Safety, Seriously

-National parks are amazing but wild places so it is essential to practice basic safety while visiting them.
-Every year people die while vacationing in national parks.
+National parks are amazing but wild places, so it is essential to practice basic safety while visiting them.
+Every year, people die while vacationing in national parks.
 This is easily avoided by:

-- Sticking to trails
+• Sticking to trails

-- Checking the weather before going out on a hike
+• Checking the weather before going out on a hike

-- Maintaining a safe distance between wildlife which means at least 25 yards from most wildlife and 100 yards from predators
+• Maintaining a safe distance between wildlife, which means at least 25 yards from most wildlife and 100 yards from predators

-- Avoid ledges with steep drop offs
+• Avoid ledges with steep drop-offs

 List of National Monuments: Ultimate List of National Monuments (Alphabetical + By State)